pkuislm/ws2Parse/README.md

 When the engine reads a certain opcode, it will find the number of parameters it has and their types according to the opcode, and then read these parameters in sequence.

-AdvHD has its own enum to distinguish different types of argument, and it uses `VARIANTARG` to store them.
+AdvHD has its own enum to distinguish different types of arguments, and it uses `VARIANTARG` to store them.

 For more details, you can see the source code.